-In my 2011 show in Brooklyn at Robert Henry Contemporary I wrote that I viewed a abstract painting as an idea which is either on its way to being finalized or on its way to being destroyed.
+In my 2014 show with Brooklyn at Robert Henry Contemporary "Structural Tendencies" I wrote that I viewed a abstract painting as an idea which is either on its way to being finalized or on its way to being destroyed.
 Given that point of view it’s hard to determine when any image is truly finished in the studio.
 I began seeing that my paintings were like a construction site where from the outside you could see how the it was being put together on the inside.
+This idea of the interior and exterior being visible together comes from my interest in the New York artist Gordon Matta-Clark.

 Abstract Painting works as a reference to different colors, textures of paint and ideas.